Ralph Garcia

-Ralph "Rafael" Garcia (born December 14, 1948 in Los Angeles, California) is a former Major League Baseball pitcher.
+Ralph "Rafael" Garcia (born December 14, 1948) is a former Major League Baseball pitcher.
 Garcia played for the San Diego Padres in 1972 and 1974.
 He batted and threw right-handed.
 He then played in the Mexican League from 1976 through 1988, mainly for the Indios de Ciudad Juarez.
 He was inducted into the Mexican Professional Baseball Hall of Fame in 2005.

+Garcia also played winter baseball in the Mexican Pacific League for 16 seasons with the Yaquis de Obregón, Ostioneros de Guaymas, Mayos de Navojoa, Algodoneros de Guasave, Águilas de Mexicali, Venados de Mazatlán and Potros de Tijuana.